neingeist/virssh/README.md

 3. For every one of your users, create a line in vmadmin's .ssh/authorized_keys:

-   command="/usr/local/bin/virssh myfancyuser",permitopen="localhost:5915",no-X11-forwarding,no-agent-forwarding ssh-rsa AAAAB...== myfancyuser@hjome
+   command="/usr/local/bin/virssh myfancyvm",permitopen="localhost:5915",no-X11-forwarding,no-agent-forwarding ssh-rsa AAAAB...== myfancyuser@hjome

+   Instead of specifying only one VM "myfancyvm", you may also specify multiple VMs by regex, for example "(myfancyvm|myothervm)".

 Usage: